bala290498/trust-reach/README.md

 # TrustReach.in

-A platform for trusted company reviews and promotions.
+A platform for trusted company reviews.

 ## Features

 - **Sticky Navigation Bar** with logo and menu items
 - **Homepage Review Section** - Add and view company reviews
-- **Promotions/Stock Clearances** - Manually updated offers via markdown
 - **Category-wise Carousels** with filtering options
-- **Supabase Integration** for reviews
+- **Supabase Integration** for reviews and authentication
-- **Clerk Authentication** - User authentication for adding/modifying/deleting reviews
+- **Supabase Auth with Google OAuth** - User authentication for adding/modifying/deleting reviews

 ## Setup